yegor256/blog/_posts/2017/nov/2017-11-21-trust-pay-lose.md

-Instead, before you start a project, hire an [independent expert]({% pst 2014/dec/2014-12-18-independent-technical-reviews %}), who will regularly (ideally, twice-weekly) review everything these guys are doing and tell you where and how you _may_ lose.
+Instead, before you start a project, hire an [independent expert]({% pst 2014/dec/2014-12-18-independent-technical-reviews %}), who will regularly (ideally, every two weeks) review everything these guys are doing and tell you where and how you _may_ lose.
 This expert will maintain a Risk List for you.
 You will take necessary preemptive actions.